avasdowney/club-cord/notes.md

 4. Filter audit logs by username/member

 # New Members
+Automate activities when new members join the server.

 Visualize server growth with filtered time frames.
 1. View new members that have joined on a weekly, monthly and yearly basis.
 2. Figure out how to get the join date of all the members